wonderino/natureOfCode_d3/readme.md

 # The Nature of Code : Processing -> d3.js
 ---

-A project for converting Processing codes of Daniel Shiffman's The Nature of Code into javascript codes using d3.js.
+A project to port Processing codes of Daniel Shiffman's The Nature of Code to javascript ones based on d3.js.